-The capital of Tuscany, Florence is the artistic, architectural and cultural marvel in Italy with a population of more than 366,500 residents.
-Florence attracts tourists all the year round.
+The capital of Tuscany, Florence, is the artistic, architectural, and cultural marvel in Italy with a population of more than 366,500 residents.
+Florence attracts tourists all year round.
 Large numbers of tourists flock to the landmarks like Duomo di Firenze, even in extreme weather.
 Experience the warm weather in Florence in April before it turns to humid and hot in the city.

 When warm weather starts, the outdoor seating becomes available in cafes and restaurants.
 Don’t like the crowd?
 Get here in January and February when it is calm and serene with day trips from Bologna by train.
 It gets scorching heat in August, and most shops are closed during this month.

 Next on your day trips from Bologna is Parma, which is known for the famous ham, Prosciutto di Parma, and manufacturing of Parmigiano-Reggiano cheese.
 You will find the living epitomes of Romanesque architecture in its historic center, including the cathedral built in the 12th century, which is full of impressive frescoes.

 Palazzo del Governatore is the Governor’s Palace built in the 18th century.
-It has exotic façade as well as a bell tower where you can witness the marvelous astronomical clock.
+It has an exotic façade as well as a bell tower where you can witness the marvelous astronomical clock.
 It falls on the same rail route as Modena, and it is located only 50 to 70 minutes from Bologna.

 You can stroll at Ducal Park and visit Ducal Palace, which was built in the 16th century and which is decorated with exotic frescoes.
 Parma is known for some of the cool wine bars, food markets, and restaurants to enjoy local food and visit a top opera house and museums.

-The Eternal City, Rome is the largest city and capital of Italy and Lazio region.
+The Eternal City, Rome is the largest city and capital of Italy and the Lazio region.
 It is a well-known city for the Seven Hills, the Roman Empire, the Vatican City, La Dolce Vita, and the Three Coins in the Fountain.
-It has been the center of culture (being one of the greatest civilizations ever in the world), power and religion for a millennium and it had a significant influence across the world in its existence which lasted roughly 2800 years.
+It has been the center of culture (being one of the greatest civilizations ever in the world), power, and religion for a millennium, and it had a significant influence across the world in its existence, which lasted roughly 2800 years.